Add To Favorites

 The Earth’s rocks and soil contain scientific AND historical mysteries.
 Capture dramatic desert or canyon colors with Crayola® Markers on sandpaper.

-Nature is on display around the world, including the Painted Desert in Arizona, near the Grand Canyon in the United States.
+Nature is on display around the world, including the Painted Desert in Arizona, near the Grand Canyon in the western United States.
 Wind and water erosion carve colorful mounds from wet bentonite clay (which swells and then collapses upon itself) and petrified wood.
 The result is layered earth tones with deep ridges that became smooth over time.
 Sunlight and shadows highlight the minerals found in the crevices--with wondrous results!